About the property

 The upper floor of the house is wheel chair accessible from the parking area and includes two bedrooms (one with a queen-size bed, the other with two twin beds), and an open area including the kitchen, dining and living rooms, and covered deck.
 Accessibility features include wide doorways and a curbless shower.
 Couples and other small groups spend their entire time on this self-contained floor.
-The lower floor of this hillside house has two bedrooms with queen-size beds and one with a full-size bed, along with a laundry area the guests can use.
+The lower floor of this hillside house has three bedrooms with queen-size beds, along with a laundry area the guests can use.
 One of these bedrooms can be configured for meetings/projects instead of sleeping, and it includes a fold out memory foam single sofa bed in addition to a very comfortable techline queen-size Murphy bed.
 Both upper and lower floors open directly to the outside without any stairs and each bedroom has a view including the lake.

 Each bedroom has its own bathroom, three of which contain soaking tub/showers and two of which have dedicated showers.
 Two of the soaking tubs have picture windows for very scenic relaxation.

 The house was custom designed for its unique location on a wooded point to afford generous white water views of this most dramatic stretch of rugged Lake Superior shoreline, and an expanse of south facing windows that generously let in the winter sun.
 The bay, islets and headlands we see from our windows looking toward Shovel Point of Tettegouche State are spectacular in all weathers and seasons.

 Certified for energy efficient construction, the house has in-floor radiant heat, a fresh air exchange system, and naturally soft water from a a 330' deep well.
 We have a gas fireplace inside, and enjoy wood fires in the lakeside fire pit.